Power Integrations (POWI)

 Days Inventory Outstanding (DIO) is an important metric for chipmakers, as it reflects a business’ capital intensity and the cyclical nature of semiconductor supply and demand.
 In a tight supply environment, inventories tend to be stable, allowing chipmakers to exert pricing power.
 Steadily increasing DIO can be a warning sign that demand is weak, and if inventories continue to rise, the company may have to downsize production.

-This quarter, Power Integrations’s DIO came in at 277, which is 60 days above its five-year average.
-These numbers suggest that despite the recent decrease, the company’s inventory levels are higher than what we’ve seen in the past.
+This quarter, Power Integrations’s DIO came in at 313, which is 86 days above its five-year average, suggesting that the company’s inventory has grown to higher levels than we’ve seen in the past.

 6. Gross Margin & Pricing Power